 The syntax for the ON CONFLICT clause is as shown above for the CREATE TABLE command.
 For the INSERT and UPDATE commands, the keywords "ON CONFLICT" are replaced by "OR" so that the syntax reads more naturally.
 For example, instead of "INSERT ON CONFLICT IGNORE" we have "INSERT OR IGNORE".
 The keywords change but the meaning of the clause is the same either way.

-The ON CONFLICT clause applies to UNIQUE and NOT NULL constraints (and to PRIMARY KEY constraints which for the purposes of this section are the same thing as UNIQUE constraints).
+The ON CONFLICT clause applies to UNIQUE, NOT NULL, CHECK, and PRIMARY KEY constraints.
 The ON CONFLICT algorithm does not apply to FOREIGN KEY constraints.
 There are five conflict resolution algorithm choices: ROLLBACK, ABORT, FAIL, IGNORE, and REPLACE.
 The default conflict resolution algorithm is ABORT.
 This is what they mean:

 When an applicable constraint violation occurs, the ROLLBACK resolution algorithm aborts the current SQL statement with an SQLITE_CONSTRAINT error and rolls back the current transaction.
 If no transaction is active (other than the implied transaction that is created on every command) then the ROLLBACK resolution algorithm works the same as the ABORT algorithm.